 I simply wanted to see the world.
 I wanted to learn from it and soak it all like a sponge.
 I wanted to see all those architectural masterpieces I had studied in school and go beyond the well-known architectural standards by introducing myself to the lesser studied archetypes and cultures.

 But one thing is saying “I want to do this” and another thing is actually doing it.

 Throughout this longer than expected trip, dozens of other travelers have asked me how I managed to make this decision.
 Was it easy for me to quit and travel?
 Am I running away from something or from “real life” responsibilities?
 Why did I want to travel like this and leave it all behind?
 How do I see this as a life?
 Where is home and when do I plan to go back?

 They want to understand the why behind my decision to travel indefinitely instead of satiating my thirst for travel with the customary 2-week vacation most people in the US workforce have.

-I slowly noticed how through the years my attention during work hours spanned more towards browsing the internet to search anything travel related, than to do anything architecture related.
+I slowly noticed how through the years my attention during work hours spanned more towards browsing the internet to search for anything travel related than to do anything architecture related.